 In this guide, we’ll share some best practices and ideas for donor recognition by answering some basic questions you might have:

-- What are Best Practices for Donor Recognition?
+- What Are Some Best Practices for Donor Recognition?

 Donor recognition refers to the practice of thanking your nonprofit’s donors for contributing in support of your mission.
 Depending on your goals, donor contact preferences, and resources, this can take many forms, from thank-you notes to appreciation events.
 Regardless of how you approach it, though, an effective donor recognition strategy will ensure that you cultivate strong and reliable donor relationships in the long run.